adoebley/Griffin/README.md

         A config file for use in the nucleosome profiling step

 3. griffin_filter_sites
-    If using a new set of sites (not previously filtered) you will need to filter them to remove low mapability site If you have your own strategy for removing low mapability sites, you can skip this step but will need to add a column with the header 'position' to your sites file for subsequent steps
+    If using a new set of sites (not previously filtered) you will need to filter them to remove low mappability site If you have your own strategy for removing low mappability sites, you can skip this step but will need to add a column with the header 'position' to your sites file for subsequent steps
     To run this step:
       Create a sites.yaml with paths to your lists of sites and place it in config (see config/example_sites.yaml for format) Site lists must be tab separated with a header at the top.
 At a minimum they must contain columns with the chromosome and position